monkeywithacupcake/monkeywithacupcake/README.md

 ### Howdy ... want some :cake: ?

 - :calling: see: [stuff I made](https://www.github.com/monkeywithacupcake/stuffimade)
-- :nut_and_bolt: I’m learning SwiftUI and making a new iOS app
+- :nut_and_bolt: I’m exploring mostly transit and equity data - and trying #MakeoverMonday
 - 💬 Ask me about birds, or dogs, or cupcakes, or running, or data analysis :)
 - :bicyclist: I am cycling to replace my car.
 I'm a bit of a nut about it.
 - :evergreen_tree:  Fun fact: When I'm not here, I might be running in the Olympic National Park